 Leftover muffins can be stored in an airtight container or ziplock bag at room temperature for 2 days, or in the fridge for up to a week.

 Yes!
-Transfer the muffins into a ziplock bag and freeze them for up to a month.
-To defrost, let them sit at room temperature for a couple of hours before serving.
+Once fully cooled, place the muffins in a freezer-safe bag or airtight container and freeze for up to 1 month.
+To defrost, simply leave them at room temperature for a couple of hours before serving.

 🍎 More Vegan Apple Desserts